jcorporation/myGPIOd/README.md

 bias = pull-up

 # Short press does a poweroff
+# The rising event is not triggered if GPIO 6 is pressed longer than 2000 ms.
 action_rising = system:/usr/local/bin/poweroff.sh

-# Reboot on long press and activate a LED while GPIO 6 is pressed
+# Reboot on long press and activate a LED for maximal 2s while GPIO 6 is pressed
-# set gpio 6 active on falling
+# Set GPIO 6 active on falling
 action_falling = gpioset:6 active

-# enable long press for falling
+# Enable long press for falling
 long_press_event = falling
 long_press_timeout = 2000
 long_press_action = gpiotoggle:6